felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 Once  approved then the staging environment will start getting created.
 And in staging environment also,

-whatever the resources we have configured in the Terraform configurations, the same things will be created.
+whatever the resources we have configured in the Terraform configurations, the same resources will be created.

+it is going to be stagedemo1.devopsincloud.com and all these resources are going to be get created using the AWS CodePipeline.

 ![image](https://github.com/felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/assets/91665833/f456132f-6af3-4ea7-b13f-93994382802d)